smartoptics/sosnmp/docs/source/docs/pysnmp-hlapi-tutorial.rst

 MIB objects batching.

-PySNMP hides this *GETBULK* optimization at the protocol level, the :py:func:`~pysnmp.hlapi.bulkCmd` function exposes the same generator API as *getNext()* for convenience.
+PySNMP hides this *GETBULK* optimization at the protocol level, the :py:func:`~pysnmp.hlapi.asyncio.bulkCmd` function exposes the same generator API as *getNext()* for convenience.

 .. code-block:: python